ECOLE-ITN/FriessCEC2020/README.md

 ## Running Experiments

-Please mail s.friess(AT)bham.ac.uk and ask for password to access preliminary files.
+Please mail s.friess(AT)bham.ac.uk and ask for password to access to zip file.

 ## How to Cite